harumuki/thorsten-hans.com/_posts/2015-10-24-frontend-builds-7-conditional-build-tasks.md

 The `loadCustomAddonIfInstalled` is called for every object in `options.addOns`, which will be configured by `xplatform-build` consumers as you will read later.**

-Last but not least if installed and required `gulp-empty` which we’ll use in a few minutes.
+Last but not least if installed and required `gulp-empty` which we'll use in a few minutes.

 ```javascript
 var tasks = {